raniasiddiqui/AI-agents/Multi Agent System Projects/README.md

 3. Site Inspector:

     - If URL is provided → inspects the DOM, extracts locators.
+Refer to AI_testcases_with_URL.py file

     - If no URL → generates generic but reliable locator strategies.
+Refer to AI_testcases.py file.

 4. Planner Agent: Generates detailed Playwright test cases across multiple testing categories.